Code of Ethics

 Similarly, reporters surveying opinion through random interviews should take pains to make subjects aware that the opinions requested are for publication and that names will accompany the views expressed.

-Keeping Notes
+Keeping Notes and Recordings

 Letters to the Editor

-The letter-to-the-editor column is intended to be a public forum.
+The letter-to- the-editor column is intended to be a public forum.
 WLUSP reserves the right to reject or to condense any letter.
 Personal attacks or defamatory statements will not be published.
 Letters will be routinely edited and will not be published unless the writer identifies themselves in writing including name, student ID, and phone number, if applicable.

-All libel notices served must be forwarded immediately to the publication’s Editor-in-Chief.
-Anyone receiving a libel notice should note the time and method of service and attach this information to the notice.
-The Editor-in-Chief will inform the President of WLUSP and WLUSP’s solicitors and ask the editor and reporters involved for a detailed report, including the source and authenticity of our facts and other relevant information.
 The report must be completed within 24 hours after receipt of the notice so the material may be referred to our lawyers and a decision made on whether we should publish a retraction.

 The report given to WLUSP’s solicitors must be accurate in all respects.
-Reporters should make it a practice to file their notes on all sensitive stories so they will be available if required.
+Reporters and programmers should make it a practice to file their notes on all sensitive stories so they will be available if required.

 Staff members should not discuss threats of libel actions.
 Such discussions or comments may seriously jeopardize WLUSP’s position in court.
-Any editor handling a libel threat should merely strive to obtain a clear understanding of the complaint and should not express any view on its merits.
+Any editor or manager handling a libel threat should merely strive to obtain a clear understanding of the complaint and should not express any view on its merits.

 Photography